 Scoops are also available in a multigrain version, which combines ground corn with brown rice and buckwheat flours.
-As far as nutrition goes, the multi-grain option doesn't offer much advantage over the traditional scoops.
-They have the same amount of calories, fat, protein, and fiber as the all-corn version.
-They’re a little darker brown in color and have a heartier, whole grain flavor, so the choice comes down to your taste preference.
+The multi-grain option are a little darker brown in color and have a heartier, whole grain flavor, so the choice comes down to your taste preference.

 These tortilla chips have a classic triangle shape and are available salted, unsalted, and in dairy-free flavors like lime, ranch, and nacho.
 All Siete Family Foods chips are made from a blend of cassava and coconut flours and cooked in 100 percent avocado oil.
 Cassava is a starchy root vegetable, similar to a tuber or potato, that can be ground into flour.
-Nutritionally speaking, the calories and fat in a serving of these grain-free chips are similar to a serving of other chips on this list.
 These chips are very light, crisp, and tasty on their own.
 They can withstand the weight of a thin salsa but may break in heavier dips or if topped with nacho fixings.

 If you’re looking for a way to incorporate more seeds and grains into your diet and particularly your snack foods, this chip is for you.
 Way Better Snacks has a line of sprouted tortilla chips that are crafted from organic corn and a sprouted seed and whole grain blend that contains chia seeds, flax seeds, and quinoa.

 Sprouting refers to soaking seeds and grains in water until they sprout new growth.
 Sprouted seeds and grains are believed to be easier to digest with more vitamins and minerals, though are not necessarily significantly more beneficial to our health.